Are you struggling with a child who has difficulty standing up for himself?

 From there, we can move on to talk with our kids about personal boundaries like physical space.
 We should explain to our kids that they have a right to body autonomy and should always speak up if these rights have been violated.

-Too many children, myself included, are raised to believe they are obligated to do what an adult tells them to do.
-This combined with an unclear understanding of physical boundaries can not only put a child in a dangerous situation, but can also lead to relationship issues when they are adults.
+Too many children, me included, are raised to believe they are obligated to do what an adult tells them to do.
+This combined with an unclear understanding of physical boundaries can not only put a child in a dangerous situation but can also lead to relationship issues when they are adults.

 This is why I always respect my daughter’s “no” if she doesn’t want to give me a hug or kiss.
 Even at two years old, her physical space is hers and hers alone.